 Something that my kids like about making these fries at home (and me too) is you can strike the perfect salt to potato ratio.
 I’m sure you’ve had the experience of buy fries and they seem to be a Goldilocks story; too salty, not salty enough but rarely ‘just right’.
 I’ve deliberately not specified the amount of salt and pepper to leave that to your personal preference.
 I give my fries a healthy sprinkling of both salt and pepper but you can all a bit before cooking and more after before serving as it suits your taste.

-· 4-5 larger size potatoes (Russet, Yukon Gold, Yellow, White)
+- 3-4 larger size potatoes (Russet, Yukon Gold, Yellow, White)

 - 1-2 tablespoons olive oil

-· Salt and pepper to taste
+- Kosher Salt and fresh Black Pepper to taste

-1. Preheat the oven to 400 degrees.
+- Preheat the oven to 400 degrees.

-4. Place potatoes in a single layer on a cookie sheet (I usually cook them on a Silpat or foiled lined cookie sheet).
-Cook until done (about 25 minutes), turning once or twice during cooking to allow a golden-brown crust to form on the potatoes.
+- Cook until done (about 25 minutes), turning once or twice during cooking to allow a golden-brown crust to form on the potatoes.
 They’ll develop a delicious crunch on the outside and soft inside.